Finding the Lessons

 For this reason Saint Paul says: 'Just as the body is one and has many members, and all the members of the body, though many, are one body, so it is also with Christ.

-Life abiding in Christ is a life where bodily desires are not used to fulfill our ego needs but rather are lived out as God intended for the mutual building up of the family of God.
+Life abiding in Christ is a life where bodily desires are not used to fulfil our ego needs but rather are lived out as God intended for the mutual building up of the family of God.

-Here is the thing though...we as humans love to put something else in the place of the vine.
-We like to think that sex, or money, or power, or some other something will work just as well as the True Vine.
+Here is the thing, though: We humans love to substitute something else for the vine.
+We like to think that sex, money, power, or some other thing will work just as well as the True Vine.
 The truth is, they really don't.
-We know it too.
+We know it, too.

 Some Thoughts on I John 4:7-21